-Is there a main entrance to your building?
+Where is the main entrance to your building?

-On Sundays, most main doors to the buildings are open.
 During the week, our main entrance can be found off the parking lot between the Community Center and Main Building (turn onto 20th off of Acklen, then turn right into our small parking lot).
 The doors on Acklen Avenue are not unlocked during the week.

 On Sundays, all doors are open until 10:45am.
 At 10:45 a.m. the following entrances are locked: Chapel entrance, 21st Avenue entrance to Thomasson Hall, sanctuary side doors, and the cul-de-sac entrances.
 To better welcome visitors coming late to our services, sign will be posted on the locked doors directing latecomers to accessible entrances that will remain open.
 The accessible entrances that will remain open are at 21st Avenue, the foyer entrance off of Acklen Avenue, and the Iris Room entrance area.